filippob/mycobiota/README.md

 ### Steps

 - activate the conda env: `conda activate mycobiota`
--
+- fastqc --> multiqc (`1.fastqc.sh`)
+- rename and count reads (**2.rename_and_count.sh**)
 - cutadapt (WARNING: The script cutadapt is installed in '/home/biscarinif/.local/bin' which is not on PATH.
 Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.)
+(3.remove_adapters.sh)